vespauniversity/vespa-ragblueprint/README.md

 - **Vespa RAG Blueprint**: Pre-configured Vespa application with hybrid search (BM25 + vector search)
 - **Modified NyRAG**: Document processing tool that handles chunking, embeddings, and chat UI
-- **Ready-to-use scripts**: Quick start scripts for local and cloud deployments
+- **Ready-to-use scripts**: Quick start scripts for cloud deployments

 **What you can do:**
 - Process PDFs, DOCX, websites, and other documents